 Dr. Barrow is currently working on a cultural and environmental history of the American alligator, a charismatic predator that we have thought about and interacted with in a variety of often contradictory ways.
 While these ambiguities might emerge in sharper relief with this large toothy reptile that occasionally consumes humans, he thinks we tend to hold conflicted and contradictory understandings of other species and much of the natural world more generally.

-Mark V. Barrow, Jr. is Professor and Chair of the History Department at Virginia Tech and an affiliated faculty member with the Science and Technology in Society Department.
+Mark V. Barrow, Jr. is Professor and former Chair of the History Department at Virginia Tech and an affiliated faculty member with the Science and Technology in Society Department.
 He has served on the editorial boards of the Journal of the History of Biology, Isis, and Environmental History.
 He regularly teaches a variety of undergraduate courses in environmental history, the history of biology, and historical methods, and a graduate course in environmental history.

 Recent Relevant Publications

 Barrow, M.V.
 2021.
 William Bartram’s Man-Eating Monster: An Early American Naturalist’s Terrifying Account Continues to Color How the Public Views an Iconic Reptile.
 Humanities Magazine 42, no. 2 (Spring): 10-15, 47-48.
 Also available online: https://www.neh.gov/article/william-bartrams-man-eating-monster

 “Teetering on the Brink of Extinction: The Passenger Pigeon, the Bison, and American Zoo Culture in the Late Nineteenth and Early Twentieth Centuries,” pp. 51-64 in Ben Minteer, Jane Maienshein, and James Collins, eds., The Ark and Beyond: The Evolution of Zoo and Aquarium Conservation (Chicago: University of Chicago Press, 2018).